npwoods/bletchmame/README.md

 - 1.7 (TBD)
 	- We have a real domain name (https://www.bletchmame.org/); added a menu item to go directly there
+	- If we fail to start MAME, we will now crudely present MAME's error message to the user

 - 1.6 (2019-Nov-24)
 	- Upgraded to wxWidgets 3.1.3